monofuel/monobot/README.md

 # MonoBot

-monofuel's daemon bot that runs in the background.
+monofuel's tweakable bot.
+Can be either ran on it's own as app/main.go, or included into other go projects.
+The goal is to be an easy way to add 'bot-like' functionality to projects.
+The basic abilities are to broadcast a message, and to handle commands.

-# goals
+# working

-- pushbullet integration
 - irc integration
 - discord integration
+- command handling

+# in progress
+- pushbullet integration

+# future goals
 - provide api
 - cooperate with other APIs
 - nagios integration?
 - self-updating
-- add itself as a daemon
+- installable as a daemon
 - cross platform
-- get system info and be able to share it
-- openvpn setup